Silhouette of a city skyline with a large fountain pen nib above it, and text reading 'Urban Writing Halls' on a pink background.

 We will practice weirding the mundane through our writing by learning how to skew our perspective.

-Workshop #3 — Conbini as Sacred Space with Joy Waller Sat.
+Studio #3 — Conbini as Sacred Space with Joy Waller Sat.
 23 May 2026

 A creative writing workshop led by Joy Waller, co-founder of Moon Hotel Press, co-host of Drunk Poets See God, editor at Tokyo Poetry Journal, and co-founder of Urban Writing Haus.
 Author of poetry collections Pause :: Heartbeat and Cosmic Nervosa